nileshmailbook/smtp/README.md

 php artisan migrate
 ```

-After successfull running migrate just start your local server and after login just hit local_path/smtp url in adress bar.
+After successfull running migrate just start your local server and login in your app type url localhost:8000/smtp url in adress bar.
-now configure the smtp and try to check in test mail section.
+now configure the smtp and try to check your smtp is workable in test mail section.

 Now enjoy the simple mail function on the fly.